Bucks grow new antlers every year.

 What eats Key deer?

 When mating season is underway, bucks are in what we refer to as a rut.
 Fall and winter are the peak rut seasons, though mating can occur year-round.
 Males will mate with multiple females.
 To compete for a doe, bucks will fight each other, often locking their antlers.
 They can become very aggressive with one another and may injure or even kill another buck during the ritual.
 This is common mating behavior with many deer species.
-The winning buck earns the right to mate with the doe and they partake in sexual reproduction to conceive.
-Like all mammals, the doe carries the embryo of their young in her uterus.
+The winning buck earns the right to mate with the doe.
+Like all mammals, the doe carries the embryo of its young in her uterus.
 Gestation lasts about seven months before the mother gives live birth.

 Hunting this species was banned in 1939 but there was already too much damage done by poachers over many years.
 In the 1940s, there were less than 50 Key deer.
 By 1955, the estimated population was only 25 mature individuals.
 After some time, the numbers have increased and are currently considered stable.
 Key deer were declared endangered in 1967 and still are to this day.